-The muffins are sweetened with just a few dates and orange.
+Vegan corn muffins, sweetened with just a few dates and orange, make for the perfect mid-morning snack.
 Muffins aren’t meant to be overly sweet – they’re not cake – and I found these sweet enough without being too much for a snack.
-These muffins are made with whole-grain spelt flour; I think they could probably be made gluten free but I haven’t tried it.
-If you try it and have good results, please let me know!
+These are made with whole-grain spelt flour.

-The texture is really nice with the cornmeal and I really recommend baking them with the little slice of orange on top to max out that citrus flavour.
-I also have a very old recipe for not-vegan zucchini cornbread if you’re looking for something to have with dinner instead.
-If you’re not a fan of cornmeal but want orange muffins, try this recipe with oranges instead of the blueberries and replace some of the milk with orange juice.
+The texture is really nice with the cornmeal and I recommend baking them with the little slice of orange on top to max out that citrus flavour.
+I also have a very nice recipe for not-vegan zucchini cornbread if you’re looking for something to have with dinner instead.

 Orange Cornmeal Muffins